The Bray Lake Winter Ice Breaker Series

 When will the results be posted online?

-Complete results will be available to download on the Thursday following the event window close for virtual paddlers.
+Complete results will be available to download on the day after the event window close for virtual paddlers.
 All results will be combined to give a full list and also separately for racers taking part at Bray Lake and virtually.

 Virtual Entry Rules